 Stay weird, but don't be creepy.

-We want .show to continue to be an authentic and safe place for inspiration and expression.
+We want Mav Farm and .show (collectively, "Our Apps") to continue to be an authentic and safe place for inspiration and expression.
 Help us foster this community.
 Post only your videos and always follow the law.
-Respect everyone on .show, don’t spam people or post obscene material.
+Respect everyone on our apps, don’t spam people or post obscene material.
 In order for all of us to display the potentials of human exploration, creative expression, dissidence, debate, nonconformity, experimentation, self-defiance and in the larger sense, adventure, there needs to be a respect for the instinctive desire of freedom and privacy.
 We believe in active participation and change through accountability and the respect for the individuality and communality within the network.

 Share only photos and videos that you’ve taken or have the right to share.

-As always, you own the content you post on .show.
+As always, you own the content you post on our apps.
 Remember to post authentic content, and don’t post anything you’ve copied or collected from the Internet that you don’t have the right to post.
 Learn more about intellectual property rights.

 Post photos and videos that are appropriate for a diverse audience.